giorgiop94/digital-garden/_notes/Talks - Theater of Selves - Rob Burbea.md

 		- Gaze into their eyes
 		- Focus on their back, at the base of the spine (Rob says he has no idea why this works)
 	- How do they see you?
-- The presence of mindfulness differentiates papancha from imaginal practice
+- The presence of mindfulness (energy body) differentiates papancha from imaginal practice
 	- Using the body to discern if one is on the right track
 		- The body will feel more open and calm